SFDR product disclosure Private Equity Ambienta IV Fund

 Proportion of investments

-Ambienta’s investments in Fund IV shall be coherent with the above-mentioned sustainable investment objective, with the purpose of achieving a ratio of sustainable investments equal to 100% of net assets.
+Ambienta’s investments in Fund IV shall be coherent with the above-mentioned sustainable investment objective, with the purpose of achieving a ratio of sustainable investments equal to 100% of invested assets.

 Monitoring of sustainable investment objective